Radiation Side Effects

 The good news is that radiation therapy is becoming more precisely targeted, reducing the damage to healthy cells.

 As with any medical treatment, radiation may cause side effects in some people, but not others.
 Likewise, those side effects can vary.
-In some people they may seem very unpleasant, while others will barely notice them.
+In some people, they may seem very unpleasant, while others will barely notice them.
+Fatigue and skin reactions are the most common radiation side effects.

 Because radiation is localized to the area of the tumor, most other side effects occur at the radiation site.
 That means, unless you’re getting radiation directed to your head, you probably won’t lose your hair.